coredmas/flexfx.github.io/README.md

 ----------------------------------

 FlexFX applications can be controlled using FlexFX property exchanges over USB MIDI.
-A property is composed of a 16-bit IDC and five 32-bit data words.
+A property is composed of a non-zero 16-bit ID and five 32-bit data words.
-The 16-bit property ID must have a non-zero 16-bit value.

 An example property is shown below: